 Election: Each position shall be voted on separately by eligible delegates (or their proxies) at the Annual Membership Meeting and will be filled by the candidate receiving the majority of the votes cast.

 Nomination Form and Statement: All nominations must be submitted by the nomination deadline using the form below.
 It is recommended that the candidate complete this form.
 Results will be directly emailed to the Nominating Committee Chair.
 Please provide a brief statement (300 words) supporting your nomination.
 Address the specific qualifications that support your interest in serving on the RRCA board of directors including specific professional skills and abilities in communication, marketing, fundraising, or organizational/leadership appropriate for the board of a national organization.
 Outline how you fulfill the “Eligibility Requirements” outlined above.
 Outline your experience with your local club/event including awards, board position(s), and local community involvement.
-Outline your experience with the RRCA national organization including any committee service, program involvement, awards, convention attendance, contributions, etc. Upload your professional resume (not a race resume) along with information for 2-3 people that would recommend you for the RRCA Board of Directors.
+Outline your experience with the RRCA national organization including any committee service, program involvement, awards, convention attendance, contributions, etc. Upload your professional resume (not a race/running resume) along with information for 2-3 people that would recommend you for the RRCA Board of Directors.
 These should ideally be people that you have worked with in your local running community.
+A member of the nominating committee will contact your references.